 In Pyrmont, Flying Fish Restaurant & Bar is located on Jones Bay Wharf, surrounded by views of a sparkling Sydney Harbour.
 Dine on the freshest, sweetest marron or blue-eye trevalla from a highly-seasonal menu.
 And in the spectacular dining room of Bennelong, in the Sydney Opera House, Chef Peter Gilmore's produce-driven menu provides one of Sydney’s best dining experiences.

 The city’s top Italian operators have done a particularly good job with waterfront brilliance.
 MasterChef favourite Alessandro Pavoni has two eateries at the marina at The Spit in Mosman, his glam fine‐diner Ormeggio, where sea lettuce and salmon roe enliven squid and mussel tagliolini, and Chiosco, an outdoor celebration of the casual and the breezy.

 In Sydney's north, Hugos Manly occupies a prime spot on Manly Wharf - the ferry takes you almost to the door.
-Further north, Pilu at Freshwater, chef Giovanni Pilu delivers fabulous Sardinian-inspired cuisine along with ocean views.
+Pavoni’s pal Giovanni Pilu has also been a drawcard at Harbord for many a year, thanks to the warm service and full‐flavoured contemporary Italian food at Pilu at Freshwater.